arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/datasheet/datasheet.md

 Power can either be supplied via the VIN pin, or via USB-C® connector.
 Any voltage input either via USB or VIN is stepped down to 3.3V using the MP2322GQH (U2) converter.

-The operating voltage is 3.3V.
+The operating voltage for this board is 3.3V.
 Please note that there's no 5V pin available on this board, only the VBUS can provide 5V when the board is powered via USB.

 ### Power Tree